deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 introspective young man I’ve ever met, but he’s not lacking in intelligence…Overall he’s calm, pleasant, confident, intelligent and well-adjusted, with plenty of healthy aggression.
-I think he’s an excellent candidate.”
+I think he’s an excellent candidate."

-“Guess he’s one for you, then.”
+"Guess he’s one for you, then."
 Foster commented, turning to Master Sergeant Wood, the special forces recruiter.

-“Absolutely.”
+"Absolutely."
 Wood agreed.
-“He’s a strong PJ candidate, but he’s maybe even good enough for the SOR program.”
+"He’s a strong PJ candidate, but he’s maybe even good enough for the SOR program."

-“You think?”
+"You think?"

-“It can’t be an accident that this Captain Powell gave him a reference like that.”
+"It can’t be an accident that this Captain Powell gave him a reference like that."
 Wood noted.
-“We’ll see how he does tomorrow.”
+"We’ll see how he does tomorrow."

 They moved on to the next candidate.

 * * *

-**Date Point: First Contact Day, 5 years AV**
-**Seattle, Washington, USA, Earth**
+**Date Point: First Contact Day, 5 years AV** **Seattle, Washington, USA, Earth**

 ***Adam Arés***